 Symptomatic students will be required to be evaluated by their primary care physician as soon as possible.
 Contact tracing will be performed when any potential exposures occur.

 COMMUNITY EXPECTATIONS AND HEALTH AND SAFETY PROTOCOLS

 In addition to following all state guidance for schools, as well as from the Harvard T.H.
-Chan School of Public Health (HSPH), Milton Academy has partnered with other independent Boston-area day and regional boarding schools to commission independent-school specific guidance from outside experts in mitigating virus transmission.
-These independent reports, authored by Environmental Health & Engineering (EH&E), an environmental health and safety firm, will ensure that the school’s protocols meet best-practice COVID-19 standard.
+Chan School of Public Health (HSPH), Milton Academy partnered with other independent Boston-area day and regional boarding schools to commission independent-school specific guidance from outside experts in mitigating virus transmission.
+These independent reports, authored by Environmental Health & Engineering (EH&E), an environmental health and safety firm, have helped ensure that the school’s protocols meet best-practice COVID-19 standards.
 The reports cover general school operations, cleaning, plumbing, and heating, ventilation, and air conditioning (HVAC).

-We are also making modifications to campus buildings including one-way footpaths and hallways, one way staircases, and separate entrances and exits.
-In addition, we are posting COVID-19 related health and safety information throughout campus, including inside and outside of classrooms and on doors and windows.
+We have also made modifications to campus buildings including one-way footpaths and hallways, one way staircases, and separate entrances and exits.
+In addition, we have posted COVID-19 related health and safety information throughout campus, including inside and outside of classrooms and on doors and windows.